WhySoShy/AutoMorph/AutoMorph/README.md

 - [ ] Add support for parameter filled constructors

 ### Generator Ideas:
-- [ ] Allow users to pass interfaces or classes, that will be used on generic mappers.
+- [x] Allow users to pass interfaces or classes, that will be used on generic mappers.
 - [x] Allow nested objects, to be included inside the mappers.
  > The mapper generates a mapper for the nested object, this allows for deep nesting within an object.
-- [ ] Allow the user to set custom names for the mappers through the `SGMapper` attribute
+- [ ] Allow the user to set custom names for the mappers through the `MapperAttribute`
-- [ ] Allow mapping from between property types,
+- [ ] Allow mapping from between property types
-- [ ] Allow `MarkAsStatic` attribute to be appended on partial methods, to allow static methods
 - [ ] Config files
 - > This would allow users to set a default mapping configuration, that will be applied to all the mappers within the project or assembly.

 ### Attribute Ideas:
 - [ ] Set nesting level